Sweetzia/bkawaii_creations/README.md

 * On selecting Master Branch the page is automatically refreshed.
 * The link can be retrieved to the deployed website.

-I followed the next steps to host Bkawaii Creations on Heroku:
+I followed the next steps to host Bkawaii Creations on [Heroku][9]:
 * Created a new application using the Heroku dashboard.
 * Go to settings.py in gitpod bkawaii creations and added heroku database settings
 * $ pip3 manage.py showmigrations